ibm-cloud-docs/pattern-cyber-resiliency-vpc/reference-architecture-cyber-resiliency-vpc.md

 ![Enter image alt text here.](images/cyber-resiliency-heat-map.svg "Cyber Resiliency design requirements"){: caption="Figure 2.
 Cyber resiliency design requirements" caption-side="bottom"}

-The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
-See [Introduction](/docs/architecture-framework) to the Architecture Framework for more details.
+The {{site.data.keyword.arch_framework}} provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
+See [Introduction](/docs/architecture-framework) to the {{site.data.keyword.arch_framework}} for more details.

 ## Requirements
 {: #requirements}